 UMF graduates well-prepared teachers because they have a strong foundation in the arts and sciences; a deep understanding of the learner, the learning process and effective teaching practices; and a great deal of classroom experience beginning in their first or second year of the program.

-In fact, four of the last six “Maine Teacher of the Year” recipients were UMF Education graduates.
-Plus, UMF graduates have been named Teacher of the Year in other states as well (N.H., Vt., to name a few).
+In addition, UMF graduates have been named Teacher of the Year in other states as well (N.H., Vt., to name a few).

 UMF is nationally accredited by the National Council for Accreditation of Teacher Education (NCATE).
 This accreditation provides an assurance that UMF’s teacher preparation programs have met national standards and have undergone rigorous external and impartial review by professionals and policymakers.